-P2P apps like Venmo and Square Cash are everywhere.
+P2P apps like Venmo and Cash App are everywhere.
 But which ones can you use with prepaid cards?
 Here are the most popular options and one just for prepaid card users.

 P2P is shorthand for “peer-to-peer.”
 While P2P apps have differences, they all provide a way for individuals to make electronic payments to friends or family, usually using a mobile app.
 Users add a bank account, credit card, or debit card to their P2P app.
 When they use the app to pay their buddy for half the pizza, the app charges their linked account.

 If you’re a prepaid card user, however, you may still have to “get the next one.”
 While the P2P apps are racing to capture a larger slice of the growing P2P pie, only two of them are accepting prepaid cards.

 Here are the 4 most popular options and how (or whether) they work with prepaid cards.